Lefucjusz/tarchivist/README.md

 # tarchivist
 A small, simple tar library implementation based on rxi's [microtar](https://github.com/rxi/microtar).
-The library contains of two files only - `tarchivist.c` and `tarchivist.h` - and is written in ANSI C, what makes it easy to integrate into a wide variety of projects.
+The library consists of only two files - `tarchivist.c` and `tarchivist.h` - and is written in ANSI C, what makes it easy to integrate into a wide variety of projects.

 ## Functionalities
 * Creating, writing and appending files to the tar archives